 Plants and your cat

-Cats nibble on plants to get extra nutrients and fiber, just like humans do, but unfortunately, they don’t always know the difference between bad plants and good plants.
+Cats nibble on plants to get extra nutrients and fiber, just like humans do, but unfortunately, they don’t always know the difference between good plants and bad plants.
 For that reason, it’s your responsibility to ensure that your feline doesn’t have access to any houseplants poisonous to cats.
-With expert help, we’ve outlined some of the most common houseplants every cat owner should avoid—and provided some suggestions for the perfect non-toxic replacements, as well as where to buy these plants online.
-While you’re at it, make sure to review these plants that are poisonous to dogs, too.
+With expert help, we’ve outlined some of the most common houseplants and outdoor/garden plants every cat owner should keep out of reach of their cats.
+We’ve also provided suggestions for the perfect nontoxic replacements, as well as where to buy these plants online.
+While you’re at it, make sure to review the plants that are poisonous to dogs too.

 Toxic components: Insoluble calcium oxalates

-This indoor plant may be beautiful, but it is highly toxic—even life-threatening—to cats, says Shelly Zacharias, DVM, a veterinarian and the vice president of medical affairs at Gallant.
-“Lab work, including blood and urine, will be checked at various time points over a span of several days [if your cat consumes lilies],” says Dr. Zachararias.
+This indoor plant may be beautiful, but it’s highly toxic—even life-threatening—to cats, says Shelly Zacharias, DVM, a veterinarian and vice president of medical affairs at Gallant.
+“Lab work, including blood and urine, will be checked at various time points over a span of several days [if your cat consumes lilies],” says Dr. Zacharias.
 “Depending on these results, the veterinarian will discuss a monitoring plan for kidney function or long-term therapy, if needed.”